hyperjumptech/monika/docs/src/pages/guides/configuration-file.md

 title: Configuration File
 ---

-Monika uses a YAML file format to describe all the settings and configurations.
-A sample is included in the project in the file `monika.example.yml`
+Monika uses a YAML file to define all the settings and configurations.
+You can find a sample configuration file in the repository called [monika.example.yml](https://github.com/hyperjumptech/monika/blob/main/monika.example.yml).

-The following are a summary of their settings.
+> **Pro tips**: If you use VSCode in regular basis, you can write the configuration file with the help of auto completion by installing the [YAML extension for VSCode](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml).
+More information can be found our [Creating Monika Configuration from Scratch using Autocomplete in Visual Studio Code](https://medium.com/hyperjump-tech/creating-monika-configuration-from-scratch-using-autocomplete-in-visual-studio-code-d7bc86c1d36a) blog post.

+> **Another pro tips**: If you'd rather use a GUI to create the configuration file, you can use the [Monika Config Generator web app](https://monika-config.hyperjump.tech/).

 In general Monika and its configuration file, `monika.yml` is divided into three sections.
 A probe, an alert and a notification section.

 ## Probes

-Probes describe the request(s) to perform on your service to test.
-A probe will include the request, the http url to test, its method, timeout and any headers that you might wish to add..
+Probes describe one or more requests to perform on your service to test.
+A probe will include the request, the URL to test, its method, timeout and any headers and body that you might wish to add.

 Here is an example probe: